- Housing and Residence Life Home

 - Cooking in non-designated kitchens is prohibited.
 Only the reheating of food using the University provided microwave is permitted.

-- Electronic equipment capable of transmitting radio waves of any frequency (i.e., short wave, citizen or amateur bands), are not permitted without special permission from the Chief of the Ohio University Police Department and the Department of Residential Housing.
+- Electronic equipment capable of transmitting radio waves of any frequency (i.e., short wave, citizen or amateur bands), are not permitted without special permission from the Chief of the Ohio University Police Department and the Department of Housing and Residence Life.
 External radio and television aerials are prohibited.

 Conduct of Guests